LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 <figcaption></figcaption>
 </figure>
 Reading down the columns we have an approximate weighting of how much every word thinks every other word is important.
+Or in the paper's terms, how much each word is paying attention to every other word.
 Here "camera" thinks "great" is the most important word in the sentence.
 Because of the weights this matrix is not symmetrical.
 So "great" actually places less importance on "camera" than "camera" places on it.